matias-ceau/scripts/docs/index.md

 - [shell_history_info.sh](scripts/shell_history_info.sh.md) -- *Obtains the most frequent lines, words, or characters in shell history files.*
 - [show_keyboard_layout.py](scripts/show_keyboard_layout.py.md) -- *Displays a visual representation of the keyboard layout in terminal.*
 - [songlauncher.sh](scripts/songlauncher.sh.md) -- *Play a song with cmus using dmenu*
+- [speach-to-text.py](scripts/speach-to-text.py.md) -- *A script to record audio and transcribe it using OpenAI's Whisper model.*
 - [sync-repo.sh](scripts/sync-repo.sh.md) -- *A script for syncing a Git repository, including fetching, pulling, and handling conflicts.*
 - [terminal_with_command.sh](scripts/terminal_with_command.sh.md) -- *Opens a floating terminal to run a specified command.*
 - [tmux-help.py](scripts/tmux-help.py.md) -- *Interactive script to assist with tmux commands and manage usage information.*